Be a House Coordinator

 Training

-House Coordinators participate in trainings as needed, such as first aid, suicide prevention, and nonviolent communication.
+House Coordinators participate in trainings as needed, such as first aid, mental health awareness, and nonviolent communication.

 Spiritual Life